 R1C2: The probability distribution computation model described in section 3.2 is too detailed.
 Some of the proofs etc and moved into an appendix without taking away from the core message.

-Response: Thanks for the suggestion.
+Response: Thank you for the suggestion.

-Action: In the revised version, we have followed the suggestion and moved the proofs in Section 3.2 to the appendix.
+Action: In the revised manuscript, we have followed the suggestion and moved the proofs from Section 3.2 to the appendix.

 R1C3: The technique also requires a user to provide category partition details along with an initial test profile.
 This could be an unreasonable expectation from a test practitioner.

 Response: Thank you for the comment.
-It is very common that certain inputs are expected from the tester when she/he exercises a testing technique.
-In the context of partition testing, the tester has to construct partitions based on the specification of software under test.
-Furthermore, partition details can be derived in different ways, such as equivalent class method or category partition method.
-Since our technique is based on partition testing, partition details are naturally expected to be provided from the user.
-This can be easily done by analysing the input parameters and constraints among them described in the specification of Web service under test.
-Once partition details of Web service under test are available, then it is not difficult to set an initial test profile.
-For simplicity, the tester can use the uniform probability distribution (i. e.
-P1=P2=…=Pk=1/k, where k denotes the number of partitions, and Pi (i=1..k) denotes the probability of the ith partition).
-As a result, our technique only requires the user to provide additional information on the initial test profile, and such additional information is affordable.
+When applying a testing technique, it is very common that certain inputs are expected to be provided by the tester.
+In the context of partition testing, the tester needs to construct the partitions based on the specification of the software under test.
+Furthermore, the partition details can be derived in various ways, including through use of the equivalent class method or the category partition method.
+Because our technique is based on PT, it is necessary that the partition details be provided (by the tester), which can easily be done through analysis of the input parameters and their constraints, as described in the specifications of the web service under test.
+Once the partition details are available, then it is not difficult to set an initial test profile: The tester can, for example, simply use a uniform probability distribution (P1=P2=…=Pk=1/k, where k denotes the number of partitions, and Pi (i=1..k) denotes the probability of selecting the ith partition).
+Our technique, therefore, only requires the tester to provide additional information on the initial test profile, which should be relatively affordable and easy.

-Action: In the revised version, we have added a discussion on inputs required from the tester for our technique in the last paragraph of Section 3.1.
+Action: In the revised manuscript, we have added a discussion (in the last paragraph of Section 3.1) of the inputs required from the tester when using our technique.

 Intended details are as follows:

-Generally speaking, DRT test case generation is both in accordance with the probability distribution (for selection of the relevant partition), and with the principles of RT, taking advantage of the ease of RT and the effectiveness of PT.
-Since our technique is based on partition testing, partition details are naturally expected to be provided from the user.
-This can be easily done by analysing the input parameters and constraints among them described in the specification of Web service under test.
-Once partition details of Web service under test are available, then it is not difficult to set an initial test profile.
-For simplicity, the tester can use the uniform probability distribution (i. e.
-P1=P2=…=Pm=1/m, where m denotes the number of partitions, and Pi (i=1…m) denotes the probability of the ith partition).
-As to the parameter of DRT, we provide a guideline that is described in Section 3.2.
-Furthermore, many of the DRT for web services framework components can be automated.
-To make DRT for web services more efficient and practical, we developed a prototype that will be described in Section 3.3.
+Generally speaking, DRT test case generation is influenced by both the probability distribution (for selection of the relevant partition), and the principles of RT — combining the effectiveness of PT with the ease of RT.
+Because our technique is based on PT, it is necessary that the partition details be provided (by the tester), which can easily be done through analysis of the input parameters and their constraints, as described in the specifications of the web service under test.
+Once the partition details are available, then it is not difficult to set an initial test profile: The tester can, for example, simply use a uniform probability distribution (P1=P2=…=Pm=1/m, where m denotes the number of partitions, and Pi (i=1…m) denotes the probability of selecting the ith partition).
+In Section 3.2, we provide some guidance for how to set the DRT parameters.
+Furthermore, many of the components in the DRT for web services framework can be automated.
+To enhance the efficiency and practical applicability of DRT for web services, we also developed a prototype that will be described in Section 3.3.

 R1C4: The applications used in the study are fairly small (~100 SLOC).
 While the authors say it is not possible to gain access to service request implementations, they do seem to have access to the implementation of the web services used in the experiments in order to create the faulty mutants.